 I can hear you asking, “what exactly is the Thrift Savings Plan?”

-Well, the TSP is an employer-sponsored retirement plan for federal employees, including government agencies and military organizations.
+Well, the TSP is an employer-sponsored qualified retirement plan for federal employees, including government agencies and military organizations.
 You have heard of the 401(k) from your private sector friends, the TSP is the alternative for those in civilian service or federal service.

 If you work for the government, the federal government creates a TSP account for you when you start.
 You’re automatically enrolled with a 5% contribution you receive agency contributions and automatic contributions equal to a 5% match on your money.
 If you’re a recent federal employee, your automatic enrollment contributions are placed into the appropriate Lifecycle fund (keep reading to find out more).
 The vesting period ranges from 0-3 years depending on the contribution type.